 Technically, cost and expenditure are synonyms.
 But in business, cost and expenditure have distinct connotations.
 Expenses include rent, utilities, and other fixed monthly costs.

 A cost is an estimated amount that individuals pay or spend while shopping for anything.
 It may be precise, such as when someone asks the dealership owner how much an Audi costs in America.
-People use this word as a punishment, such as when evaluating the expenses of missing an event.
+In business, understanding costs is crucial, particularly addressable spend, which can be optimized through strategic procurement to save expenses.

 1. Location in the financial statements

 The significant distinction between the two variables is the site of financial statement preparation.
-Expenses that have spent and do not offer future benefits are reflected in the income statement.
-Meanwhile, unused expenses will reflect in the balance sheet.
+Expenses that have been spent and do not offer future benefits are reflected in the income statement.
+Meanwhile, unused expenses will be reflected in the balance sheet.
 Because wasted expenses are considered assets, they are deemed future benefits.
 That’s why you need to track the usage of the assets correctly.
-You can use asset management software to track and manage all of asset do you have.
+You can use asset management software to track and manage all of the assets you have.

 The accounting period shows the second difference.
 Because they are subtracted from revenue, expenses have a shorter accounting period.
 At the same time, expenses have a more extended accounting period since they are capital expenditures.